chrisrossx/Mitutyoyo-Caliper-Holder/README.md

 # 3D Printed Mitutoyo Wallmount
 A Simple 3D Printed Wallmount holder for Mitutoyo Digital Calipers.
+The holders are designed to mount flush up against a wall using 4 screws.
+The screw hols are 4mm diameter with a 7mm diamter x 4mm deep countersink hole for the screw head.

 Author: Christopher Ross